mrlewismharris/Qobuz-Discord-Bot/README.md

 # Qobuz Discord Bot
 Qobuz Discord music bot in dotnet.
 > Early build.
-Bot can join, downloading and play a single track, then breaks.
+Bot can join, download and play a single track, then breaks.

-# Requires
+# Requirements
 > dotnet9, qobuz-dl (python), ffmpeg, libopus.
 All instruction see below.

 ## dotnet 9 sdk